tjg/froscon-2012/README.md

 documentation browser.)

-### Remarks
+### Concluding thoughts

 Were these examples of data, or code?
-In the Lisp perspective, the line between the two is blurred.
+In the Lisp perspective, the line between the two is blurred — if there is a real line.
 Data is powerful.
 You can interpret in different ways.
-(As code, tests, etc.) If you express a language in it, as in our examples above, you can operate on code using your powerful data-handling muscles.
+(As code, tests, etc.)
+If you express a language in it, as in our examples above, you can operate on code using your powerful data-handling muscles.
 You can store it somewhere, or pull it from the network.
 Many possibilities for the enterprising mercenary.

 ## Sculpt your program while it runs: incremental development.